jamijoj/GIS-Portfolio/project1.md

 My next question had to do with the correlation between race and income and accessibility to arts organizations.

 I answered this question by joining the attribute table from the Race/Income Tract centroids to the TractAttendance centroids.
-With the Service Area cutoff still set to 10,20,30, and 40 minutes, I did a spatial join once again of the tract centroids to the service areas.
+With the Service Area cutoff still set to 10,20,30, and 40 minutes, I did a spatial join once again of the tract centroids to the service areas.&nbsp;

 ![Layout2](https://user-images.githubusercontent.com/73584997/113475930-2daf0b00-9446-11eb-934b-9e337c08ed4f.jpg)
 From looking at the map, it appears that there could be a correlation between distance and Black/Afro American populations.
 Areas that are more heavily Black/Afro American appear to be slightly farther from arts organizations by public transit.
 I also noticed there are some neighborhoods that fall outside of the service areas: Chartiers City, Banksville, Lincoln Place, and Homestead, however, these neighborhoods do not appear to have a notable Black/AfroAm population ratio.&nbsp;